OUR PURPOSE

 Let’s together make a positive difference.

-Are you a 2D or 3D artist in Washington, D.C., Maryland, or Virginia with a compelling story to tell?
+Are you a 2D or 3D artist in Washington, DC, Maryland, or Virginia with a story to share?

-Apply for a long-term exhibition opportunity in D.C., showcasing work exploring resilience, climate change, social justice, identity, community, and transformation.
+We welcome artists whose work engages resilience, climate change, social justice, identity, community, and impact.

 How can artists create safely and stay healthy?